 Fatter tires—2.4” and up—add comfort without requiring the usual maintenance of a suspension fork.
 Bigger 2.6-3.0” tires also facilitate floatation, which opens up more terrain such as sand and snow.
 From experience, we’ve found that larger-volume tires encourage expeditions along the road less traveled, opening up new horizons.
 Teamed with a lightweight packing mentality, the world will really become your oyster.
 Learn more in the links below.

-Some of our favorite bikes that have the classic vibe include:
+Some of our favorite bikes that fit the mold for the dirt-tourer genre include:

 Some might argue that singletrack was the impetus behind bikepacking and the reason it came to be.
 There’s no doubt that the narrow and technical nature of backcountry trails inspired the development of rackless bags that eventually became synonymous with the term “bikepacking bags.”
 As the sport has developed, bikepacking on singletrack has become a subgenre and a means for riders to approach multi-day trips using the same performance-oriented mountain bikes that folks pedal on their local trails.
 This style is all about using a bike built for trails and keeping it light and nimble.